Tours FC: History

 Tours was promoted to the first division in 1980.
 Prior to the start of the season, the club signed prolific striker Delio Onnis from Monaco.
 Onnis improved the club's attack significantly over the next three years and departing the club in 1983 after Tours suffered relegation.
 During Onnis' stint between 1980 and 1983, Tours twice reached the semi-finals of the Coupe de France in 1982 and 1983.
 The club was eliminated on both occasions by Paris Saint-Germain.
 In 1984, Tours quickly returned to the first division after winning Division 2 title.
 However, after one season, the club returned to the lower league.
 Tours have yet to manage a return to Ligue 1.

-During the club's current absence from Ligue 1, Tours fell to the Championnat National, the third division of French football, after finishing dead last in the 2006–07 season.
+During the club's current absence from Ligue 1, Tours fell to the Championnat National, the third division of French football, after finishing last in the 2006–07 season.
 During the season, Albert Falette, the club manager for eight years was removed from his position.
 At the end of the season, the club released or sold almost all its players, including captain David Fleurival.
 The club only kept long-time goalkeeper Armand Raimbault and young prospect Rudy Wendling.
-The long-term outlook strategy paid off with the club finishing second in the 2007–08 National season, thus returning to Ligue 2, where the club remained for ten years until relegated to Championnat National following a last place finish in the 2017-2018 campaign.
+The long-term outlook strategy paid off with the club finishing second in the 2007–08 National season, thus returning to Ligue 2, where the club remained for ten years until relegated to Championnat National following a last place finish in the 2017–18 campaign.

 The club were relegated again at the end of the 2018–19 Championnat National season, and were further relegated administratively by the DNCG, confirmed by appeal on 11 July 2019, forcing them to play at the fifth level Championnat National 3 in the 2019–20 season.

 In April 2020, after the truncation of the season due to the COVID-19 pandemic, Tours expected to be promoted back to Championnat National 2, due to being placed top of their group at the time the season was stopped.
 However, on 15 June 2020, The DNCG committee of the FFF denied their promotion.
 The decision was ratified by the appeal committee on 10 July 2020.

 In March 2021, after a season voided by COVID-19, the club announced the opening of a Société coopérative d’intérêt collectif (SCIC) (cooperative shareholding society) with the hope of involving more of the community in the governance of the club.
 In July 2021, the DNCG committee of the FFF relegated the club to the sixth tier for financial reasons.
 The result was confirmed on appeal later in the month.
 They finished top of their division at the end of the 2021–22 season, but the league ruled they were to be denied promotion for financial reasons.
 The decision was overturned on appeal, and Tours climbed back to National 3.

 On 26 February 2025, Tours's liquidation due to financial struggles was confirmed by the French Football Federation.
 The club's teams were removed from all leagues in France.